Tools and Methods for Digital Technology

 Over the course of the semester there will be three projects focusing on different aspects of digital media production.
 All projects for the semester will be tied together through the use of common source material.
-In fall 2019 we will find inspiration by engaging with the history and contemporary world of comics production
+In spring 2020 we will find inspiration by engaging with the history and contemporary world of comics production.

 Project 1: Digital Collage Comic (100 points)